Ujjawal-Anand/20_websites_in_20_days/day14/README.md

 #### Things I learned
-  When for the first time javascript code worked it was like dream coming true.Finally I am doing things about which I have dreamed so many times.Learned about showing current date and time and dynamically updating it using javascript.Thanks to sitepoint for a <a href="http://www.sitepoint.com/build-javascript-countdown-timer-no-dependencies/" target="_blank">great and elaborting tutorial.</a> I just followed the very tutorial.
+  When for the first time javascript code worked it was like dream coming true.Finally I am doing things about which I have dreamed so many times.

+  Learned about showing current date and time and dynamically updating it using javascript.Thanks to sitepoint for a <a href="http://www.sitepoint.com/build-javascript-countdown-timer-no-dependencies/" target="_blank">great and elaborating tutorial.</a> I just followed the very tutorial.

   One more particular thing I will like to mention- "At first I wrote the code at codepen and it was working there but when I ran the same code on my browser locally(I wrote the html, css and an external javascript file) it wasn't working and that was quite frustrating but then I removed the external js file link from the head part of html and include it at the bottom in body part and after saving and refreshing, it worked!"